 - what measures companies must take to protect consumers.

-Instead, as the number of ICOs balloons (approximately 50 in the first two months of 2018 raised over US$1.1 billion), regulators’ concerns lie primarily on the potential for fraud targeting uninformed investors.
-The Swiss Financial Market Supervisory Authority (FINMA) was the first to buck the trend, offering formal written guidance to ICO organisers.18 In it, the FINMA clarified a number of aspects of its approach, including that it would not treat payment tokens (the standard form of cryptocurrency) as securities, but that asset tokens (where the token is backed by a physical asset, such as LAToken) would be.
+Instead, as the number of ICOs balloons (1,258 ICOs in 2018, which raised over US$7.8 billion), regulators’ concerns lie primarily on the potential for fraud targeting uninformed investors.
+The Swiss Financial Market Supervisory Authority (FINMA) was the first to buck the trend, offering formal written guidance to ICO organisers.
+In it, the FINMA clarified a number of aspects of its approach, including that payment tokens (the standard form of cryptocurrency) would not be treated as securities, but that asset tokens (where the token is backed by a physical asset, such as LATOKEN) would be.

 The failure of other regulators in the EMEA region to provide similar guidance is likely to lead to more cryptocurrency-focused investigations as regulators work out how old rules – enacted before blockchain technology came about – apply in this new context.

-We expect that 2018 will be a busy year for securities regulators across EMEA.
-The lack of guidance regarding cryptocurrency and ICOs creates a significant regulatory risk for firms and, as regulators develop their own approach, cross-border investigations are sure to follow.
+We expect that 2019 will be a busy year for securities regulators across EMEA.
+The continued lack of guidance regarding cryptocurrency and ICOs creates a significant regulatory risk for firms and, as regulators develop their own approach, cross-border investigations are sure to follow.